 In addition to the challenging standard curriculum, biological sciences majors have the opportunity to be exposed to an unusually strong core of marine sciences.

-With almost 50 teaching and research professors, as well as adjunct faculty, the Department of Biological Sciences provides the expertise, the modern facilities and the flexible curriculum needed to train students in many fields of biology.
+With almost 50 teaching and research professors, as well as adjunct faculty members, the Department of Biological Sciences provides the expertise, modern facilities and flexible curriculum needed to train students in many fields of biology.

 The following courses fulfill some of the requirements for a bachelor's degree in biological sciences:

 - General Chemistry I and II